xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### default objects

-Native objects in itop are created during the installation process.
+Native objects in itop are created during the [installation](#installations) process.

 They should be used because related to [itop principles](#presentation).

-The mandatory objects are covered here, many more can be used & discovered exploring iTop.
+The mandatory objects are covered here, many more can be used & discovered exploring itop.

 - Organizations
 Can be used for two purposes: name the different departments of a company when itop is used to deliver IT services within a company, or name the different companies a company is delivering IT services to.

 - Locations
-Are used to group objects by geography *-servers, organisations etc*.
+Are used to group objects by geography *- servers, organisations etc*.
 A hierachy can be applied, locations can be linked to parents locations *(example: inside the company A, there is room A & room B in which have differents servers in racks A & racks B)*

 - Persons
 Define the persons contacts & responsabilities regarding the IT services delivered.
-Can be deployed using `Profiles` to quickly assign permissions *(to the members of a department or a company for example)*.
+Can be deployed using `Profiles` to quickly assign permissions *(to the members of a department or a company)*.

 - Teams
-Usefull to define permissions easier *- all the HR & finance teams can access to...*.
-Can also help the customer to use the ticketing system to communicate.
+Usefull to define permissions easier *- all the HR & finance teams can access to...* -.
+Can also help the customer to communicate using the ticketing system.

 - CIs - *Configuration Items*
-Describe hardware devices: network devices, servers, personal computers, hypervisors, vms etc. Templates are available for a large type of CIs.
+Describe hardware devices: racks, pdus, network devices, servers, personal computers, hypervisors, vms etc. Templates are available for a large type of CIs.

 - Software Installed
-Present to easily index software installed on devices, address licences & so on.
+Present to easily index software installed on devices, licences & so on.

 - Services
 Object used to define what actions or access is delivered as a service to a customer.
 Can be subcategorised *- service A contains sub-service B & sub-service C*.